 Museu de Arte, Arquitetura e Tecnologia, Lisbon

 Carsten Höller: Day brings together an array of works producing light and darkness, including sculptures that function as lamps, projections, and architectural interventions, dating from 1987, when Höller was working as a scientist, to today.
-More than twenty works, many re-created especially for this show, unfold across the museum in an arrangement that creates a dialogue with the museum’s architecture.
-The exhibition space is illuminated exclusively by Höller’s art, leading audiences through multi-sensorial experiences of altered perception.
+More than twenty works, many re-created especially for this show, unfold across the museum in an arrangement that creates a dialogue with its architecture.
+The exhibition space is illuminated exclusively by Höller’s art, leading audiences through multisensory experiences of altered perception.